cmoynan/Maynooth-Boxing-Club/README.md

-UNFIXED BUGS:
+BUGS:

 One thing i struggled with was the form.
 Although you can submit the form ti does not say all the fields were submitted even though all fields are filled out.
-I have attemoted to correct this but without plagiarising i just could not get the code right.
+I was able to get this corrected.

+Lighthouse scroe was only 31% for perfromace.
+Mainly caused by the landing image being too large.
+Reduced the image size to correct this.

+Accessibility score also below 90%.
+Added aria labels to the social media icons to bring the score above 90%

 Update to the above.
 I was able to fix the form bug.